Msdot001/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. What about 2: Runing  the command inside this file, will be used two display the content from two file in order of their arrangement.

-4. Last lines of a file: Running the command will display the last 10 lines of the files.
+4. Last lines of a file: Running the command will display the last 10 lines of the file.

+5. I'd prefer the first ones actually: This script will output the first 10 lines of the file